sklf/USTC_lab/content/en/authors/XuechengXie/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- Master Students
 ---

-Zhi Wu received B.S. from Shanghai University in 2018.
-He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen.
-His current research interests include Computer Vision, wireless sensing.
+Hello!
+This is Xuecheng Xie.
+I am a Master student at the School of Cyberspace Science and Technology,  University of Science and Technology of China (USTC).
+I am supervised by Prof. Yan Chen.
+My current research interests include wireless sensing, digital health.